SamsungDS/xZTL/README.rst

   $ make lib-only
   $ make install

-If you want libztl to compile xNVMe for you, type:
+If you want xZTL to compile xNVMe for you, type:

   $ make
   $ make install